tjarb/mennekes.modbus/README.md

 # Mennekes
-This Homey app allows you to monitor and control your Mennekes devices using the modbus protocol
+This app allows you to monitor and control your Mennekes devices using the modbus protocol

 ## Supported devices
 Mennekes Amtron (Modbus TCP)